![]() |

 Nobody wants to see the death of Britain’s only 19th century passenger vessel, but she hangs, Damoclean, over the remainder of an extensive collection of national importance.
 The clipper’s dismantlement has been sought only to protect the rest of the collection.

-This is the point where the saga becomes complicated.
-As things stand right now, the Cityof Adelaide’s lifespan is marked by the progress of the Steering Committee in completing the survey work to project the options and timetable for the future of the clipper.
+Cityof Adelaide’s lifespan is marked by the progress of a Steering Committee in completing the survey work to project the options and timetable for the future of the clipper.
 This survey work cannot be carried out because Ayrshire Metal Products have denied access to the site as part of their legal battle to have the clipper removed.
 Catch 22!
 As a listed structure, the clipper ship cannot be removed without expert survey work by the Steering Committee; but AMP will not permit access to the site unless it is accompanied by a fixed date for her removal.
 That no-one has seen inside City of Adelaide since the Edwards report makes an estimate of her internal condition all the more difficult, further muddying the available options.

 SCARF a.k.a. the Sunderland City of Adelaide Restoration Fund are hampered by a lack of support from the local authorities, although those attitudes are starting to change with the gradual tide of public opinion.
-Things in the city are extremely political, and without the assistance of local government and some canny form filling, there is no way to access Heritage Lottery Funding.
-As with all tall ships, the money required is staggering.
+Things in the city are extremely political, as with all tall ships, the money required is staggering.
 Readying the hulk for transportation from Irvine, renovating her and preparing the dock to house her would require a sum approaching £10million, while removal and transportation alone will cost a conservative £1.5million.
-SCARF argue that full restoration as a floating exhibit would restore the boatbuilding tradition to a Wearside fiercely proud of its maritime heritage – not to mention bringing a potential 80,000 tourists a year to
+SCARF argue that full restoration as a floating exhibit would restore the boatbuilding tradition to a Wearside fiercely proud of its maritime heritage – not to mention bringing a potential 80,000 tourists a year to the north-east.

 Being the oldest composite clipper ship in the world does not make City of Adelaide the only such vessel.
 She has a younger ‘sister’ who just happens to go by the name of Cutty Sark.

-The world-famous tea clipper was undergoing a comprehensive three-year restoration at the time of the infamous blaze on 21st May 2007, with repair work worth £25million funded chiefly by donations and matched by £11million of Heritage Lottery money.
-There is a popular misconception that Cutty Sark receives preferential treatment on account of her location in London, but this notion of centralisation seems thin when the Heritage Lottery Fund functions within such strict criteria to ensure that their limited resources go to the most deserving long-term projects.
+The world-famous tea clipper was undergoing a comprehensive three-year restoration at the time of the infamous blaze on 21st May 2007, with repair work worth over £50 million funded chiefly by donations and matched by £11million of Heritage Lottery money.

-The recent awards of £21million to theMary Rose and a further £10million to Cutty Sark must now make City of Adelaide the priority vessel.
-She is simply too important to be destroyed: too rare, too old.
-A new feasibility study into her removal from Irvine was announced in February and National Historic Ships visited the proposed sites in Sunderland and Adelaide in March.
-It remains to be seen whether these new developments can provide the impetus so desperately needed to ensure the survival of the oldest clipper ship in the world.
+The awards of £21million to theMary Rose and a further £50 million to Cutty Sark must now make City of Adelaide the priority vessel.
+She is simply too important to be deported: too rare, too old.